pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

  .then(console.log); //9
 ```

-First we create a resolved promise with a value 1.
+First, we create a resolved promise with a value 1.

-Next set of lines try to use the `promise` object by chaining `then`. `then` takes a function as parameter.
+Next set of lines try to use the `promise` object by chaining `then`. `then` takes a function as a parameter.

 As you can see, `promise` retains its original value of `1` even after we called a few `then` on it.
 That's why the second time `promise` is used, it starts with value 1.